-Pardoo Station guests have vehicle access to more than 16 kilometres of pristine West Australian coastline with Eighty Mile Beach, the longest uninterrupted beach in Western Australia, a key feature.
+Pardoo Tourist Park guests have vehicle access to more than 16 kilometres of pristine West Australian coastline with Eighty Mile Beach, the longest uninterrupted beach in Western Australia, a key feature.

 Eighty Mile Beach Marine Park is a nesting ground for flatback turtles which are found only in northern Australia.
 Sawfish, dugong, dolphins and millions of invertebrates inhabit the sand and mud flats, seagrass meadows, coral reefs and mangroves.

 Although the fishing attracts many guests, many more are drawn to the beach for the solitude, shell collecting and spectacular sunsets.